-Situated on the Great Rift Valley, Malawi is dominated by Lake Malawi, a magnificent body of water, 365 miles long and 52 miles wide (hence sometimes referred to as the calendar lake!).
-It’s teaming with life including over 400 species of cichlid fish, a lot of which are endemic to it.
-Most of Lake Malawi’s astounding underwater diversity is protected within the Lake Malawi National Park which is a World Heritage site and also one of the first in the world set aside for the protection of freshwater fish.
+Situated on the Great Rift Valley, Malawi is dominated by Lake Malawi, a magnificent body of water 365 miles long and 52 miles wide – sometimes referred to as the calendar lake!
+The lake is teaming with life, including over 400 species of cichlid fish, a lot of which are endemic to it.
+Most of Lake Malawi’s astounding underwater diversity is protected within the Lake Malawi National Park, which is a World Heritage site and also one of the first in the world set aside for the protection of freshwater fish.

 The wildlife parks in Malawi are picturesque as well as diverse in game.
 Also unlike other African parks these have a very exclusive feel to them with only a few lodges operating in each.
-Reserves such as Majete Wildlife Reserve, are virtually undiscovered by tourists thus visiting it feels more like an expedition; making for unique and exciting safaris.
+Reserves such as Majete Wildlife Reserve are virtually undiscovered by tourists and thus visiting it feels more like an expedition, making for unique and exciting safaris.
 Majete is also the only official Big 5 Park in Malawi.
-Malawi is not a wealthy country, but there are great riches in the people.
+Malawi is not an economically wealthy country, but there are great riches in the people and their culture.

 Day 1 – 3 : Mkulumadzi

-Depending on your arrival time in the day you will enjoy a lunch looking out over the Shire River or if in the afternoon for tea and the afternoon and night game drive.
+Depending on your arrival time in the day you will either enjoy a lunch looking out over the Shire River, afternoon tea, or the afternoon and night game drives.

 Day 4 – 6 : Mvuu Lodge

-After breakfast and farewells, you will be transferred to Mvuu Lodge by road transfer, approximately a 4 hour journey.
+After breakfast and farewells, you will be transferred to Mvuu Lodge by road transfer, approximately 4 hours away.
 Liwonde National Park is considered to be one of the top birding locations in Southern Africa.
 The park well deserves these accolades as it offers some of the most scenic game viewing, beautiful riverine surroundings and varied bird watching you could wish to find.
-A great deal of the terrain is Shire River floodplains, much loved by the healthy population of Elephants in this park.
-They are best viewed during your boat safari on the Shire River, one of the many highlights of a stay at Mvuu Lodge.
+A great deal of the terrain is Shire River floodplains, which are much loved by the healthy population of elephants in the park.
+The elephants are best viewed during your boat safari on the Shire River, one of the many highlights of your stay at Mvuu Lodge.

-Mvuu Wilderness Lodge offers comfortable tented accommodation in spacious ‘Hemingway’-styled safari tents, with own en suite facilities for a maximum of 10 guests.
-Each tent has its own private viewing platform and is discreetly hidden between the thick undergrowth bordering the lagoon.
+Mvuu Wilderness Lodge offers comfortable tented accommodation in spacious ‘Hemingway’- styled safari tents, with own en suite facilities for a maximum of 10 guests.
+Each tent has its own private viewing platform alongside the lagoon.

 The lodge has a swimming pool, sun deck and al fresco dining platform overlooking the river and lagoon.
-Your stay is on a full board basis, including the game activities which centre on game drives by day and by night in open vehicles, walks and boat safaris, a unique activity at Mvuu.
+Your stay is on a full board basis, including the game activities that centre on game drives by day and night in open vehicles.
+Walks and boat safaris are unique activities at Mvuu.
 We explore the Shire River and lagoons – an excellent opportunity for sightings of elephants, hippo, crocodile and bird life.
 Birding is rewarding – specialities include Lillian’s lovebird, brown breasted barbet, osprey, palmnut vulture, Pel’s fishing owl and Livingstone’s flycatcher.
-Also available is a viewing hide on a tributary of the Shire River and also some interesting visits by bicycle to the local school and surrounding rural communities.
+Also available is a viewing hide on a tributary of the Shire River and some interesting visits by bicycle to the local school and surrounding rural communities.

 Day 7 – 10 : Pumulani

-Transfer to Pumulani after breakfast, by either driving all the way, or if necessary (if the roads are wet), then boating to Liwonde to pick up the vehicle.
-The direct drive is around 2.5 hours (around 100km), first skirting the shores of Lake Malombe where most of the year we are able to visit the fish drying racks which dot the villages along the lakes edge.
+Transfer to Pumulani after breakfast, by either driving all the way, or if necessary when the roads are wet by boating to Liwonde to pick up the vehicle.
+The direct drive is around 2.5 hours (around 100 km), first skirting the shores of Lake Malombe where most of the year we are able to visit the fish drying racks which dot the villages along the lakes edge.
 Then you will reach the Nankumba Peninsula of Lake Malawi.
 This is recognised as one of the most beautiful shores of the Lake and borders Lake Malawi National Park.

-Pumulani is exclusively situated on the westside of the Nankumba Peninsula, surrounded by national park.
+Pumulani is exclusively situated on the west-side of the Nankumba Peninsula, surrounded by National Park.
 The ten villas are scattered around the hillside and are individual in shape and style but all have a spacious bedroom, bathroom and extensive sitting area.
-The front sliding doors open onto the deck – elevated above the ground giving optimal views.
+The front sliding doors open onto the deck, which is elevated above the ground giving optimal views.

 Our remote beach setting is ideal for those who simply want to soak up the sun and swim in the clear blue waters of the lake.
-Those who prefer to take a dive in the swimming pool, there is an infinity pool near the central dining area with grand views over the lake, as well as another infinity pool on beach level.
-For those seeking activity we offer many watersports activities like snorkelling, fishing, sailing, kayaking, waterskiing, wake boarding and fun tube rides (all motorized activities are excluded).
+For those who prefer to take a dive in the swimming pool there is an infinity pool near the central dining area with grand views over the lake, as well as another infinity pool on beach level.
+For those seeking activity we offer many water sport activities like snorkelling, fishing, sailing, kayaking, water skiing, wake boarding and fun tube rides (all motorised activities are excluded).
 At the end of the day climb aboard our dhow and let our experienced local crewmen take you sailing into the sunset.

 Day 11 : Transit

-On the final day of your stay with Pumulani you bid farewell to the lodge.
+On the final day of your stay at Pumulani you will bid farewell to the lodge.
 You will be transferred back to Monkey Bay where you will take a light aircraft to Lilongwe in time for your connecting flight.

-All transfers by road and air starting in Blantyre and ending in Lilongwe, accommodation on a full board basis, local drinks, activities (except motorized water sports) and laundry.
+All transfers by road and air starting in Blantyre and ending in Lilongwe; accommodation on a full board basis; local drinks; activities (except motorised water sports) and laundry.